vikramr2/mabert/README.md

 ## Usage

+**NOTE**: It's recommended that you run this on a system with an Nvidia GPU with CUDA installed

 The use can control what step to start from.
 Just passing in `-s` with a FASTA dataset of unaligned sequences starts the pipeline from scratch.
 Alternatively, the user can start from the embedding stage by passing in `-e` pointing to an embeddings `.npz` file.
 Passing in `-t` starts from an existing guide tree.

 ```